 - Accessibility.
 We must embrace blended learning that gives learners a choice based on their preferred learning style.
 Learning professionals also have a responsibility to ensure learning is more accessible to people with different visual needs and hearing acuity. - Less can be more.
-In the quest to make learning diverse and accessible, many organizations think that every piece of learning on the organization.
+In the quest to make learning diverse and accessible, many organisations think that every piece of learning

+- requires a workshop, a video and other labor-intensive elements.

+Sometimes an infographic, a two-paragraph handout or a checklist will do.

+The elements must align with the mission of the learning. - Return on engagement.
+We must represent, through data, compelling stories, or both, that the investment business stakeholders have made in learning has had a meaningful impact on the organisation.
 Sometimes that can be expressed in terms of dollars and cents.
-More often, it can be expressed as examples of behaviors the business was hoping for.
+More often, it can be expressed as examples of behaviours the business was hoping for.
 To make sure we can show a return on learner engagement, it is important to design your learning with the desired result in mind and work backward.
 Here are a couple of models that can help.

-- requires a workshop, a video and other laborintensive elements.
-Sometimes an infographic, a two-paragraph handout or a checklist will do.
-The elements must align with the mission of the learning. - Return on engagement.
-We must represent, through data, compelling stories, or both, that the investment business stakeholders have made in learning has had a meaningful impact
+Return on Engagement Model